-Term Description feature Feature this borrow period applies to.
-The feature must have BORROW enabled. keyword=value Feature name modifier to denote a group of licenses.
+Term Description keyword=value Feature name modifier to denote a group of licenses.
 See Specifying Features for details. num_hours Number of hours in the new borrow period.
 This value must be less than that specified in the license file for feature (the default, if not specified, is 168 hours).